 2. Decide on a location.

 There are two main ways to donate blood: either through a local blood bank or a national supplier.
 National suppliers of blood, like the American Red Cross, collect blood from all across the country, then redistribute it to areas in need.
-According to their website, the Red Cross collects approximately 40% of the nation’s blood supply and distributes it to about 2,600 hospitals and transfusion centers across the United States.
+According to their website, the Red Cross collects approximately 40% of the nation’s blood supply and distributes it to hospitals and transfusion centers across the United States.
 This means that if you donate blood in North Dakota, your contribution could go to help disaster relief efforts in Texas.

 Local blood banks are just that: local.
 Community blood banks typically collect less blood from a smaller population area, but then use that blood within a localized geographic region.
 So if you give to a blood bank in your community, you can feel confident that your donation is going to help somewhere near you, perhaps even a neighbor, friend or family member.
 Deciding on where you want to donate is a great step in giving this January.
 Maybe you don’t particularly care, as long as someone receives the blood.
 Maybe you care a lot, and decide based on your convictions.
 No matter what you decide, you can make a valuable contribution for others either closeby or far away.

 The number one reason people say they donate blood is because they “want to help others.”
 On the other hand, two of the most common reasons for not donating are “Never thought about it” and “I don’t like needles.”
 All in all, the entire donation process—from registration to cookies—takes approximately one hour, with less than a minute of that time consisting of a needle poke.
 If needles tend to be an anxiety of yours, consider this: one minute of discomfort can make a world of difference for someone else in need.
 Your single donation can save up to three lives.
 That sounds like a pretty great reason to conquer your fears.